Help! My Website has gone?

 DIY steps

-Take a crawl of your website so you know what you need to create.
+Take a crawl of your website to know what you need to create.
 I suggest using www.screamingfrog.co.uk on the web archive page to get a list of your needs.

 Choose a platform

-Shopify, Wix, Squarespace, WordPress, and Weebly are some of the well-known website-building platforms.
+Shopify, Wix, Squarespace, WordPress, and Weebly are well-known website-building platforms.
 Some of the newer builders that aren’t quite as well known are Webflow and ShowIt, which have some gorgeous feminine templates.

-Whilst WordPress.org has the biggest learning curve of all the platforms, it is the best option if you aim to scale your business.
+While WordPress.org has the most significant learning curve of all the platforms, it is the best option to scale your business.

 The Dreaded Ts & Cs